melekin/notification-email-changer/README.md

 This plugin just adds the ability to change the email address that WordPress uses to send out alerts.
 There was probably already this functionality but it ended up being easier and faster just to write a new one.

+## This plugin has been absorbed into https://github.com/melekin/chucks-secret-settings